BrianBozi/gg-network/README.md

 - Messaging with other user who are using the app.

 ## System Requirements
-If you want to just view the app, please click the link above.
+If you want to just view the app, please click the link above ⬆️.

-If you would like to run it on your own machine please follow the steps.
+If you would like to run it on your own machine please follow these steps.
 - VS Code or any similar IDE that supports JavaScript (ES6)
 - Node.js 14 or higher
 - NPM 7 or higher